-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited Seguin Independent School District's (the "District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the District's major federal program for the year ended June 30, 2018.
-The District's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Seguin Independent School District's (the "District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2020.
+The District's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.